gnomon-inria/gnomon/doc/installation.rst

     $ cmake -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX -DCMAKE_PREFIX_PATH=$CONDA_PREFIX ..
     $ make -j install

-If all went well, you can nom start the app:
+If all went well, you can now start the app:
 * On linux:

 .. code-block::